Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Proposed scheme

-The process is similar with a typical deep learning excepts it can include the simulation into the training process because labels are not required.
-It may be operated with pre-processed input data.
-It means that a separated simulation generates overall input data, and then the data are trained by deep learning.
-However, we include the simulation into training process because it is more intuitive.
-Thus, the simulation generates input data as much as required at every iteration.
-The data set for an iteration is defined as a batch.
-The batch\_size is a number of input data set which is processed at an iteration.
-The detailed training process is described in Algorithm~\ref{alg:alg1}.
-The $\theta$ is defined separately as $(W,b,W_{out},b_{out}$ to adopt drop out for the out layer.
-We adopt Xavier initiation~\cite{ref:xavier}.
-The iteration means the number of training trials.
-The $n\_epoch$ is the number of iterations.
+The learning process in the proposed scheme is similar to typical deep learning, except that simulation can be included in the training phase.
+In the proposed scheme, the deep learning process is merged with the simulation, which generates the location information of D2D nodes as input data to the learning process.
+It is a distinguished feature of the proposed scheme compared to typical deep learning process.

+Input data and labels are important components for successful deep learning.
+Deep learning is trained to deliver output data to be similar with the labels of the input data.
+Thus, a successful learning process may not be guaranteed for the input data without labels.
+The problem to be solved in this paper corresponds to this case.
+The system cannot know the proved optimal solution before the resource and power allocation.

+Instead of labels from the proved optimal solution, we use the objective function Eq.~\ref{eq:cost} as the cost function of deep learning.
+Because of this, the simulation generates new data every time for training batch data.
+Thus, the simulation generates as much input data as required at each iteration.
+It means that there is no overfitting.
+The detailed learning process is described in Algorithm~\ref{alg:alg1}.

+We adopt Xavier initiation~\cite{ref:xavier}. $n\_epoch$ is the number of iterations.
 The simulation is designed to deliver a batch, which is a set of input data.
 The size of a batch is given as batch\_size.
 Train() function is the actual training part in~\ref{alg:alg1}.
-Get\_Throughput(X,P) delivers the throughput as defined in Equation~\ref{eq:throughput}.
-Finally, the throughput results are included in a set Throughput.
-The throughput results are collected in order of iteration in the set Throughput.
+Get\_Throughput(X,P) delivers the throughput as defined in Eq.~\ref{eq:throughput}.
+Finally, the throughput results are included in a set $Throughput$.
+The throughput results are collected in order of iteration in the set $Throughput$.
+Train() inferences the power set $P$ with input data $X$ and $\theta$.
+Then, the cost function is defined as $c$ with the input data as $X$ and the predicted power as $P$.
+The cost function is the main part of this train function.
+It is implemented using Eq.~\ref{eq:cost}.

+\Figure[!t]()[width=1.0\textwidth]{./3_combined.pdf}{(a): Spectral efficiency, (b): Transmit power of each D2D transmitter and (c): Interference experienced at the eNB where $B=3$. }

+\Figure[!t]()[width=1.0\textwidth]{./combined_7.pdf}{(a): Spectral efficiency, (b): Transmit power of each D2D transmitter and (c): Interference experienced at the eNB where $B=7$. }

+$X$ and $P$ may have several data sets because the several input data sets are trained simultaneously.
+In the cost function, Eq.~\ref{eq:cost} of each input data set is derived , and the results are averaged.
+We also use the Adam optimizer in~~\cite{ref:adam} to adjust $\theta$, which deals with the cost function itself, not the result of the cost function.
+The Adam optimizer differentiates the cost function to trace the changes.
+Consequently, $\theta$ is gradually changed by the optimizer to minimize the cost function.
+In Inference(), the reshape function is used to change the shape of the input data.